“Voice for the Army – Support for the Soldier”

 Pikes Peak Chapter

-Growth & Max Renewal!
+GOAL: Growth & Max Renewal

-Membership as of 6 March 2021: 1410
+Membership as of December 2021: 1,538

 The basic charter of the Association of the United States Army is a document dated 5 July 1950 - a "Certificate of Reincorporation of the United States Infantry Association as The Association of the United States Army."
 This certificate was issued by the government of the District of Columbia in response to the petition of the United States Infantry Association as a result of an agreement with the United States Field Artillery Association.